BruceWayne733/BruceWayne733/README.md

 - 👋 Hi, I’m @BruceWayne733
-- 👀 I’m interested in mainly C++ , C Pyhton (to be updated)
+- 👀 I’m interested in Software Development, Competitive Coding, Quantitative Finance and Machine Learning
-- 🌱 I’m currently learning C and Python
+- 🌱 Open Source enthusiast | Skilled in C and Python
-- 💞️ I’m looking to collaborate on mainly C and Python projects
-- 📫 How to reach me just message me!
+- 📫 How to reach me: Just message me!

 <!---
 BruceWayne733/BruceWayne733 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.